-Generally, awards granted under the 2020 Plan shall be nontransferable except by will or by the laws of descent and distribution.
+Generally, awards granted under the 2018 Plan shall be nontransferable except by will or by the laws of descent and distribution.
 No participant shall have any rights as a stockholder with respect to shares covered by options or restricted stock units, unless and until such awards are settled in shares of common stock.
-The Company's obligation to issue shares or to otherwise make payments in respect of 2020 Plan awards will be conditioned on the Company's ability to do so in compliance with all applicable laws and exchange listing requirements.
+No option shall be exercisable, no shares of common stock shall be issued, no certificates for shares of common stock shall be delivered and no payment shall be made under the 2018 Plan except in compliance with all applicable laws.
 The awards will be subject to our recoupment and stock ownership policies, as may be in effect from time to time.
-The 2020 Plan will expire 10 years after it becomes effective.
+The 2018 Plan will expire ten years after it becomes effective.